Pistonite/botw-ist/packages/manual/src/action/material.md

 ## Smuggle State for Arrowless Offset
-The <skyb>:smug</skyb> annotation can be used to activate the item smuggle state required for `Arrowless Offset` for the next <skyb>hold</skyb> command, which is when the held materials are attached to Link's hand instead of being held in front of him.
+The <skyb>:smug</skyb> annotation can be used to activate the item smuggle state required for `Arrowless Offset` (also known as `Arrowless Smuggle`), for the next <skyb>hold</skyb> command, which is when the held materials are attached to Link's right hand instead of being held in front of him.

 To do this in the simulator, put <skyb>:smug</skyb> right before the <skyb>hold</skyb> command.